masharam/RDM_DATA/README.md

 Further inside, these folders have specific folder structure which is described in a $path_README.txt file inside those folders.

-an example for the folder structure:
+an example for the folder structure (Switch to the 'Code' section for better readability):

 /DATA/
     /analysis_codes/